Experienced Injury Lawyer Serving Car Accident Victims in Everett, WA

 - You must contact your auto insurance company too.
 Regardless of who is at fault, you must contact your car insurance company and report the accident.
 Your insurer has clauses in the paperwork indicating how long you have to communicate with them after an accident and report it.

 - You must seek medical attention right away.
 The sooner you seek medical treatment, the better.
 Not all accident injuries are immediately apparent, so having a quick look over by emergency room doctors or your family physician could detect injuries before they become debilitating.

 - You are required to have minimum insurance coverage.
 The state of Washington requires all drivers to have auto insurance.
 Also, you have an obligation to have minimum coverages including $25,000 for bodily injury, $50,000 for injury to another, and $10,000 for property damage.
 These minimums are by no means enough to compensate after an accident; therefore, you may consider increasing your coverage to cover the gaps.

 - Where your accident matters.
 Where your accident occurs determines which court you file your lawsuit in, but also what attorney to hire.
 For accidents in Everett and the surrounding areas, you want an accident lawyer with convenient office locations in Everett as well as Vancouver, Seattle, and other metropolitan cities.

-After a severe motor vehicle accident, speak with the Washington accident team at Brett McCandlis Brown & Conner, PLLC.
+After a severe motor vehicle accident, speak with the Washington accident team at Brett McCandlis Brown & Conner PLLC.
 We have multiple office locations, including Everett, Spokane, Mount Vernon, Seattle, and Vancouver.
-Therefore, it is easy to meet with our attorneys and explore your options.
+Therefore, it is easy to meet with our lawyers and explore your options.

-Schedule your free consultation with an Everett accident attorney now by calling 800-925-1875 or request your consultation appointment online.
+Schedule your free consultation with an Everett accident or injury attorney now by calling 800-925-1875 or request your consultation appointment online.